t-mullen/realtime-collaboration-spec/README.md

 Thomas Mullen

 ## Abstract
-This document defines a set of APIs for implementing editor and IDE extensions that enable realtime collaboration between programmers (also known as pair-programming).
+This document defines a set of APIs for implementing code editor extensions that enable realtime collaboration between programmers (also known as pair-programming).
 The document is intended to standardize future implentations of these software and ensure implementations are cross-compatible, performant and feature-rich.

 This specification is **not** feature complete and is expected to be change significantly.
 Members of the community are highly encouraged to contribute to this document.